Divers struggle in search for South Korean ferry survivors

 Coastguards recovered five more bodies late on Thursday, raising the death toll to 14 people.
 Another 179 passengers have been rescued, leaving 282 unaccounted for and possibly trapped in the vessel.

-One parent, Park Yung-suk, told Reuters at the port of Jindo, where rescue efforts are centred, that she had seen the body of her teenage daughter's teacher brought ashore.
+One parent, Park Yung-suk, told Reuters at the port of Jindo, where rescue efforts are centered, that she had seen the body of her teenage daughter's teacher brought ashore.

 "If I could teach myself to dive, I would jump in the water and try to find my daughter," she said.
 Her daughter was one of 340 children and teachers from the Danwon High School in Ansan, a Seoul suburb, on board the vessel.